stencillogic/astro-float/README.md

 ![Rust](https://github.com/stencillogic/astro-float/workflows/Rust/badge.svg)
 ![Minimum rustc version](https://img.shields.io/badge/rustc-1.62.1+-lightgray.svg)

 _**Note**.
-This release has a breaking change: now many operations accept the output precision as an argument.
+This release besides many improvements has a breaking change: now many operations accept the output precision as an argument.
 Previously, the resulting precision was computed as the maximum precision of the input arguments._

 -----------